1.1 As You read these Terms, please note that the following phrases shall have the following meanings:

-11.1.2 If an adult is travelling with two infants under the age of two years, one infant must sit on the accompanying adult’s lap and the other infant must occupy a separate seat and be seated in a suitable child car seat/restraint device described below next to the accompanying person.
+If an adult is travelling with two infants under the age of two years, one infant must sit on the accompanying adult’s lap and the other infant must occupy a separate seat and be seated in a suitable child car seat/restraint device described below next to the accompanying person.
 The second seat must be purchased by the accompanying adult.
 For safety and operational reasons, certain seats are not available to be purchased for an infant and only one infant per seating row may be booked to sit on an accompanying adult’s lap.
-Please see Our Allocated Seating FAQs for details.
+For flights to/from Berlin Tegel operated by our partner WDL, car seats/restraint devices cannot be taken onboard, so each infant must be individually accompanied by an adult and must sit on that adult’s lap for take-off and landing.
+Please see Our Allocated Seating FAQs

 11.1.3 Infants under two weeks of age will not be accepted for travel.

-11.1.4 Children aged two years or over must occupy their own seat and pay the same fares as adults.
+11.1.4 Children aged two years or over must occupy their own seat and same Fares as adults will be charged.

 11.1.5 It is the accompanying person's responsibility to ensure that the infant or child is adequately secured in the aircraft seat.
 We recognise the Child Restraint System (CARES) as an approved child restraint system.

 11.2.1 We do not accept Minors to travel without a person aged 16 years or older who will take responsibility for that Minor.
 In all circumstances the Booking must be made by someone who is 18 years or older in accordance with Article 3 (General).